chekprog/Compressed2TXT_GMod/README.md

 ### What's new:

 -  **Drag-and-drop GUI** – just drop files or folders into the window to pack them.
--  **“Archive + key” mode** – the BAT unwraps only if the key file sits next to the archive.
 -  **Custom crypto name** — set your own project name (the `:bat2file:` label inside the BAT).
    Also added live transliteration: typing in Russian will auto-convert to Latin, spaces replaced too.
 -  **Custom extraction folder** – choose where to unpack, not just the default next to the script/archive.